A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Proof of Theorem 2.1

 and

-Proceeding as in Lemma 3.22 of \cite{DehPhi02}, we split the sum on the right of \eqref{eq:sum1} into three sums according to which of the indices $i,j,k$ is the largest.
+Proceeding as in Lemma 3.22 of Dehling and Philipp \cite{DehPhi02}, we split the sum on the right of~(\ref{eqsum1}) into three sums according to which of the indices $i,j,k$ is the largest.
 Combining this decomposition with the three previous inequalities, we obtain

-Observing that $\sum_{i=1}^\infty \alpha_i^{1/p} < \infty$ and $\sum_{i=1}^\infty i^2 \alpha_i^{1/p}< \infty$ (note that $p<a/3$ by construction), we can bound the expression on the right of the previous inequality by
+Observing that $\sum_{i=1}^\infty\alpha_i^{1/p} < \infty$ and $\sum_{i=1}^\infty i^2 \alpha_i^{1/p}< \infty$ (note that $p<a/3$ by construction), we can bound the expression on the right of the previous inequality by